murtaza008/student-grading-system/README.md

 ## 🔐 Demo Credentials

-For testing purposes, use the following credentials:
+For testing purposes, use the following credentials (also shown as hints on the login page):

 - **Email**: murtaza@gmail.com
 - **Password**: Murtaza123